Members

 Research nurse since 2019.
 Specialities include ICU (Adapt Sepsis, SQUEEZE), covid 19 (Recovery, Genomicc, Novavax, CopCov) and respiratory studies (Bronch UK/Embarc/TIPAL/CLEAR/Meso-ORIGINS) Many years clinical experience in ICU, cardio-thoracics and community nursing prior to joining the research delivery team.
 Currently working as Lead Research Nurse on the respiratory portfolio with Dr Timothy Gatheral.

-Prof Kevin Blyth
+Professor Kevin Blyth

 Professor of Respiratory Medicine